- Built-in envelope budgeting

 The cash envelope budgeting system solved this problem for a lot of people.
 Popularized by Dave Ramsey decades ago, the system assigns a job to every dollar you bring in — where to spend it, save it, or use it to pay down debt — by literally putting cash into envelopes for designated expenses.

 Few of us use actual cash for the bulk of our purchases anymore, however, so fintech has had to adapt to bring this useful budgeting system into the digital age.
-Utah-based entrepreneurs Ryan Clark and Shane Walker founded Qube Money to address this need.
+Utah-based entrepreneurs Ryan Clark and Shane Walker founded Qube Money — or, simply, Qube — to address this need.

 The fledgling banking-and-budgeting app lets you visualize and manage your budget, control spending, and automate saving through its signature “qubes.”
 To determine whether this is the solution for your banking and budgeting needs, get to know its features.